AchuM/VanillaBootstrap/README.md

 #### A modern Vanilla theme based on Bootstrap from Twitter

-This branch contains the latest build of the VanillaBootstrap theme.
-If you want your theme to be completely up to date be sure to check in on a regular basis and download the latest source code.

-Documentation can be found here: https://github.com/kasperisager/VanillaBootstrap/tree/v1.0b-2.0
+This branch is used for development of the VanillaBootstrap.
+As I'm currently working on a version for the 2.1 branch this branch is not at all intended for use in a production environment as it's nowhere near being completed.
+Please refer to https://github.com/kasperisager/VanillaBootstrap/ if you want to download the latest stable build of VanillaBootstrap.

 #### Versioning